tulir/jesaribot/README.md

+# Deprecated
+The chatbot abstraction library called "maubot" was deprecated and replaced with [a plugin-based Matrix bot system](https://github.com/maubot/maubot), so this bot was also replaced.
+You can find the new version at [maubot/jesaribot](https://github.com/maubot/jesaribot)

 # Jesaribot
-This is a very simple [Maubot](https://github.com/tulir/maubot) example.
+This is a very simple [Maubot](https://github.com/tulir/maubot-legacy) example.

 ## Running
 1. Get a Telegram or Slack bot token.